 Playmobil NHL Arena (pictured)

-Best Play-Based Learning Toy & Book Ideas: Language Development & Literacy
+Best Play-Based Learning Toy & Book Ideas for Language Development & Literacy

-In this section, you’ll find toys that promote language development and literacy.
 I love kids books, so I could’ve made this list a mile long.
-Reading to your children helps increase the vocabulary, their understanding of the world, their empathy, letter recognition and so much more.
+Reading increases vocabulary, letter recognition, and your child understanding of the world and their empathy through perspective taking.
 For more benefits, click here.

 Here are some of my favourite toys and books to promote language development and literacy.